What Is A Waiting Period?

 Why Do I Have To Wait?

 Long term disability insurance is a special type of contract that contains various terms and conditions.
 One of terms of the contract is the waiting period, and may be relatively long or short depending on the policy that was purchased by you or your employer.
-Typically a policy with a longer waiting period would cost less, because the insurance company would have to pay less claims.
+Typically a policy with a longer waiting period would cost less, because the insurance company would have to pay less claims and for shorter durations.

 What Do I Do For Income During The Waiting Period?